vEnhance/1802/src/flux.typ

   Our parametrization of $cal(S)$ is going to be
   $ bf(r)(x,y) = angle.l x^2, y^2, sqrt(25-(x^2+y^2)) angle.r $
   across $x^2 + y^2 <= 25$.
-  If we wanted to use the first row of the table @table-magic-cross-prod-n-dS, we would use $f(x,y) = sqrt(25 - (x^2+y^2))$.
+  If we wanted to use the first row of the table @table-surfcross-2, we would use $f(x,y) = sqrt(25 - (x^2+y^2))$.
   However, square roots are annoying and we'll use the second row instead by viewing this hemisphere as a chunk of the level surface